orizens/orizens.com/src/pages/blog/2012-08-06-requirejs-optimizing-and-building-one-file.md

-So, the js folder might include hundreds of js files &#8211; and we wouldn&#8217;t want to load all of them one by one.
+So, the js folder might include hundreds of js files - and we wouldn't want to load all of them one by one.
 Locally it works fine, but serving it for others when remotely will result in low user experience and performance.

 ## Preparations for building one master file

 It is a good practice to keep any build related files and generally, ant other files that are not required for the application, in a separate dedicated folder.

   1. Install <a title="nodejs" href="http://nodejs.org/" target="_blank">nodejs</a>.
-  2. Create a new folder outside your application and name it &#8211; &#8220;build&#8221; or some other name related to build.
-In this folder we&#8217;ll keep the files that are necessary to the build process.
+  2. Create a new folder outside your application and name it - &#8220;build" or some other name related to build.
+In this folder we'll keep the files that are necessary to the build process.
-  3. Download <a title="r.js build tool" href="http://requirejs.org/docs/download.html#rjs" target="_blank">r.js</a> file and put inside the &#8220;build&#8221; folder.
+  3. Download <a title="r.js build tool" href="http://requirejs.org/docs/download.html#rjs" target="_blank">r.js</a> file and put inside the &#8220;build" folder.

 <!--RndAds-->

-Now we&#8217;re going to create a configuration file for the build process.
+Now we're going to create a configuration file for the build process.
 This file includes information that is relevant for the build process.
 It tells the build where to start, what to do etc.

-Create a new file inside the &#8220;build&#8221; folder and name it: &#8220;app.build.js&#8221;.
+Create a new file inside the &#8220;build" folder and name it: &#8220;app.build.js".

 this is a working example of my app.build.js file:

-Please notice that the files of my application are located in the &#8220;app&#8221; folder.
+Please notice that the files of my application are located in the &#8220;app" folder.
 Additional options for this build json can be found in the <a href="https://github.com/jrburke/r.js/blob/master/build/example.build.js" title="example.build.js configuration file" target="_blank">r.js example github</a>.

 ## Running The Build

-All you have to do now is open your console (i.e, cmd in windows), navigate to the &#8220;build&#8221; folder and run this command:
+All you have to do now is open your console (i.e, cmd in windows), navigate to the &#8220;build" folder and run this command:

 <pre class="brush:shell">node r.js -o app.build.js</pre>

-You can find the new files in the folder that is defined in the &#8220;dir&#8221; property in app.build.js.
+You can find the new files in the folder that is defined in the &#8220;dir" property in app.build.js.

 Additional help configuration can be found on the <a href="http://requirejs.org/docs/optimization.html" target="_blank">requirejs optimizer page</a>.